Knoema/knoema-r-driver/README.md

     Knoema("IMFWEO2017Apr", list(country = "914", subject = "LP", frequency = "A;nonexistent_frequency”))

-We support only next abbreviations of frequencies - A, H, Q, M, W, D.
+We support only following abbreviations of frequencies - A, H, Q, M, W, D.

 8. Error: "Requested dataset doesn't exist or you don't have access to it" This error appears when you use dataset that doesn't exist or you don't have access rights to it.